mvicens/typrod/README.md

 - More maintainable and reliable source code.
   - Integrated reutilization of mechanisms.
   - Uniformity, homogeneity and consistency.
-  - Possible human mistakes avoided on bad-writing, forgetting...
+  - Possible human mistakes avoided on bad-writing, forgetting…
   - Easy and fast to migrate CSS frameworks.
 - Unlimited customization.
 Not adaptive to any particular CSS dependencies.
 - Well-known system, not new or weird:
-  - Specifications of [TPD data](#tpd-data) are similar to databases', like in SQL table creations (column name, datatype, mandatory...).
+  - Specifications of [TPD data](#tpd-data) are similar to databases', like in SQL table creations (column name, datatype, mandatory…).
   - Use of a worldwide standard data-interchange format such as JSON.
   - [TPD components](#tpd-component) are descripted by CSS syntax.
 - Flexibility, adaptability and variety on function arguments and data types.